John Catron: Law career and personal life

-The family relocated to Kentucky in the first years of the 19th century.
-Catron served in the War of 1812 under Andrew Jackson.
-He read law and was admitted to the Tennessee bar in 1815.
-He married Matilda Childress, sister of George C. Childress who was one of the political leaders of the Texas Republic and chaired the committee that drafted the Constitution of the Republic of Texas.
-John and Mathilda Catron had no children.
+Catron married Matilda Childress, daughter of U.S. Marshal for western Tennessee, John Childress.
+Matilda Childress was the sister of George C. Childress, a political leader of the Texas Republic and chair of the committee that drafted the Constitution of the Republic of Texas.
+John and Matilda Catron had no children.

-A slaveholder all his adult life, Catron had a relationship with Sally, a Tennessee slave in her 30s who had a laundry in Nashville and was held by the Thomas family.
-Catron fathered her third mixed-race son, whom she named James P. Thomas.
-In his lifetime, Catron gave Thomas 25 cents.
-James was born into slavery but when he was six, his mother effectively bought his freedom.
-She was unable to gain full manumission for him then, but he gained an education and successfully built a business as a barber in Nashville.
-Because of his achievements, in 1851 he gained manumission as well as permission from the Tennessee legislature to stay in the state.
-Later he owned property in St. Louis, Missouri valued at $250,000.
+A lifelong slaveholder, Catron had a relationship with Sally Thomas, an enslaved woman in Tennessee who operated a laundry in Nashville.
+Catron fathered her third mixed-race son, James P. Thomas, who was born into slavery.
+Although Catron only gave Thomas 25 cents in his lifetime, Sally effectively secured her son's freedom when James was six.
+James later built a successful business as a barber in Nashville, gained manumission permission from the Tennessee legislature to stay in the state in 1851 due to his achievements, and eventually owned property in St. Louis valued at $250,000.
 Thomas was Catron's only known child.